 You have the right to lodge a complaint about the processing with the supervisory authority responsible for data protection.
 The supervisory authority responsible for private individuals is the Federal Data Protection and Infor-mation Commissioner (EDÖB) (Feldeggweg 1, 3003 Bern, Switzerland).

 9. Data security

 We take all reasonable technical and organisational measures to protect your personal data from manipulation, loss, destruction, unauthorised access or other misuse and to guarantee the protection of your rights and compli-ance with the applicable data protection provisions.

 The measures taken are designed to guarantee the confidentiality and integrity of your data and to ensure the ongoing availability and capacity of our systems and services when processing your data.
 They are also designed to ensure the restoration of availability of your data and access to it in a timely manner in the event of a physical or technical incident.

 The encryption of your data also forms part of our security measures.
-When your data is transmitted to us, encryp-tion is carried out by means of HTTPS encryption.
-All information that you provide online is transmitted via an en-crypted transmission route.
+Data that you enter on our website is encrypted during transmission using HTTPS.
+All information that you provide online is transmitted via an encrypted transmission route.
 This means that the information cannot be viewed by unauthorised third parties at any time.